Our Team

 • Graduate Student Affiliate, ACCESS for Mental Health Lab

-Melanie Tran is a doctoral student in clinical psychology at the University of Illinois Chicago.
-Broadly, her research aims to reduce disparities in access to mental health services for marginalized communities and to utilize a community-based, public health approach to promote youth mental health.
-Her specific research interests include enhancing positive youth development and mental health in settings natural and accessible to children and families, such as schools, recreational programs, and community organizations.
-In addition, she is interested in how research can be leveraged to inform policy and systems change.
+Melanie Tran is a PhD candidate in Clinical Psychology at the University of Illinois Chicago (UIC).
+She received her BA in Psychology at UCLA and her MA in Clinical Psychology at UIC.
+Her research aims to reduce disparities in access to mental health for marginalized communities.
+Broadly, she utilizes a community-engaged, public health approach to promote youth mental health.
+Her specific research interests include enhancing positive youth development and youth mental health in settings natural and accessible to children and families, such as afterschool, parks/recreational programs, and community organizations.

 View Profile